 At the end of this article, you will be able to set up your Wi-Fi network on the touchscreen Almond Router.
+At the end of the article, you can also find attached documents that may assist in the Almond router configuration.
 Should you need any assistance, feel free to contact our support department.

 Almond router ports

 The touchscreen LCD located at the front of your Almond router will be used to configure most of the settings included in this guide.
 You will also find three network ports and power ports located on the back of the device.
 If you wish to configure the Almond as a router, you must connect the Ethernet cable into the WAN port before starting the wizard.
 The cable may be a network cable, fibre cable or the cable advised by our support team.
 The LAN port may be used to connect other wired network devices to the Almond.

 During the provisioning process, our service team will let you know your technology type.
 Here's what you'll need for each different connection type:

 You should already have an NBN utility box connected from outside into the premises NTD (NBN connection box).
 You will need to connect using ethernet cable from the NTD to a router to facilitate your NBN connection.

 For further information, please refer to NBNco FTTP Preparing Guide.